 Toro Power Max e24 60V Snow Blower

-- Auger doesn’t use shear pins, minimizing the potential for damage
+- Auger doesn’t use shear pins, minimizing potential for damage

-- Requires recharge between uses; each battery requires 3 hours to charge
+- Each battery requires 3 hours to charge

-Not surprisingly, the Toro Power Max e24 has many similarities with the Power Max 824 OE.
+Not surprisingly, the Toro Power Max e24 has many similarities to the Power Max 824 OE.
 In fact, the body, auger, and control designs are nearly the exact same.
-It makes sense because there is no reason to reinvent the wheel when Toro already offers exceptional controls, a durable steel auger, and a great set of features and functions.
+This makes sense because there is no reason to reinvent the wheel when Toro already offers exceptional controls, a durable steel auger, and a great set of features and functions.

 The main difference is the motor.
-Rather than a gas engine, it has an all-electric motor that is powered by up to three batteries.
-It can run on a single battery, but adding a second extends the runtime up to 70 minutes, and a third extends it even more.
-We tested the snow blower with a single battery, and it performed exactly like the gas model for over 30 minutes before requiring a recharge.
+Rather than a gas engine, it has an all-electric motor powered by up to three batteries.
+While it can run on a single battery, adding a second extends the runtime up to 70 minutes, and a third extends it even more.
+We tested the snow blower with just one battery, and it performed exactly like the gas model for over 30 minutes before requiring a recharge.

-There are plenty of great electric options on the market, but this one has a few advantages that make it one of the best electric snow blowers.
-The steel auger that doesn’t require shear pins is a major bonus.
-The pins are a common method of holding the auger in place, and they can break to protect the machine under stress.
-They are also a pain to replace, and this system eliminates that need.
-The third battery tray also makes it among the longest-lasting snow blowers on the market if you purchase the additional battery.
+There are plenty of great electric options on the market, but the advantages this one offers are why we awarded it the title of the best electric snow blower for gravel driveways.
+The fact that the steel auger doesn’t require shear pins is a major bonus since there’s nothing to break (and then replace) if the machine is under excess stress.
+Purchasing a third battery also makes it among the longest-lasting snow blowers on the market.

 Best for Small Driveways

-- Cuts a reasonably wide path but also changes direction easily
+- Cuts a reasonably wide path and changes direction easily

-- Plenty of power for moving through deep and difficult snow
+- Plenty of power for moving through deep snow

-- Intuitive controls and powerful drive system are great on gravel
+- Controls and drive system work great on gravel

-Gravel driveways come in several shapes and sizes, and they don’t all call for an extra-large snow blower.
+Gravel driveways come in several shapes and sizes, and they don’t all call for an especially large snow blower.
 The Ryobi two-stage brushless snow blower has a steel auger, a speedy self-propelled drive system, and skids for raising the blade over gravel.
-With a 22-inch-wide cutting path, it’s smaller but still makes a big dent on each pass, and for the average driveway, it’s more than sufficient to get the job done on a single charge.
-In our tests with light snow, the battery went even longer than the advertised 30-minute runtime; in heavier snow, 30 minutes was more realistic.
+With its 22-inch-wide cutting path, it’s smaller but more than sufficient for clearing the average driveway.

 Get the Ryobi snow blower for gravel driveways at The Home Depot.